Tucker Carlson: Early life and education

 Tucker McNear Carlson was born at the Children's Hospital in San Francisco, California, on May 16, 1969.
 He is the elder son of Lisa McNear (19452011), an artist from San Francisco, and Dick Carlson (19412025), a former "gonzo reporter" who became the director of Voice of America, president of the Corporation for Public Broadcasting and the U.S. ambassador to the Seychelles, and more recently a director at the lobbying firm Policy Impact Strategic Communications.
 Carlson's brother, Buckley Peck Carlson, later Buckley Swanson Peck Carlson, is nearly two years younger and has worked as a communications manager and a Republican Party political operative.

-Carlson's paternal grandparents were Richard Boynton and Dorothy Anderson, who were teenagers when they placed his father at The Home for Little Wanderers orphanage, where he was fostered by Carl Moberger of Malden, near Boston, a tannery worker of Swedish descent, and his wife Florence Moberger.
+Carlson's paternal grandparents were Richard Boynton and Dorothy Anderson, who were teenagers when they placed his father at The Home for Little Wanderers orphanage in Boston, where he was fostered by Carl Moberger of Malden, near Boston, a tannery worker of Swedish descent, and his wife Florence Moberger.
 Carlson's father was adopted at the age of two by upper-middle-class New Englanders, the Carlsons, an executive at the Winslow Brothers & Smith Tannery of Norwood (the oldest tannery in America) and his wife.

-Carlson's maternal great-great-great-grandfather was Henry Miller, the "Cattle King".
-Carlson's maternal great-great-grandfather Cesar Lombardi immigrated to New York from Switzerland in 1860.
+Carlson's mother descends from Henry Miller, the "Cattle King", and from the Swiss-Italian Cesar Lombardi, who immigrated to New York from Switzerland in 1860.
+However, Carlson himself is only 1/32 Italian-Swiss.

 Carlson is also a distant relative of Massachusetts politicians Ebenezer R. Hoar and George M. Brooks.
 Carlson himself was named after his great-great-great-grandfather J. C. Tucker and his great-great-grandfather George W. McNear.
-Carlson is of one thirty-second Italian-Swiss ancestry.

 In 1976, Carlson's parents divorced after the nine-year marriage reportedly "turned sour".
 Carlson's father was granted custody of Tucker and his brother.
 Carlson's mother left the family when he was six and moved to France.
 The boys never saw her again.